English Proficiency Tests

 Concordia College requires all nonnative English-speaking international applicants to demonstrate English proficiency.
 Students wishing to join Concordia's academic programs can do this by:

 - Submitting acceptable test score results for one of the English tests listed below.
-You may email a PDF copy of your official TOEFL or IELTS score report to firstname.lastname@example.org.
+You may email a PDF copy of your official TOEFL or IELTS score report to firstname.lastname@example.org or have your official Duolingo English Test results sent to us.

 - Submitting acceptable results from the ACT or SAT exam sections listed below